 Like everywhere in and around Taos - be prepared to encounter loose dogs on the roads!
 Most are friendly but some might not be, it's just a part of riding here.

 singletrack and enjoy the ride along some amazingly scenic terrain down to then along the east rim of the Rio Grande Gorge, several scenic viewpoints can be found a few steps off the trail.

-After nearly nine miles of singletrack, look for another trail branching off to the right, this leads to a lookout atop the cliffs above your starting point.
+After nearly nine miles of singletrack, look for another trail branching off to the right (there is a cairn), this leads to a lookout atop the cliffs above your starting point.
 Enjoy the views, then ride onto the Horsethief Rio Hondo Spur

 Variations of this route can lengthen or shorten your ride by using the several dirt roads that connect sections of the singletrack loop.